wangby511/System-Design-Architecture-and-Infra/design-file-system.md

 Steps: The client sends the new file metadata into metadata DB with marked "pending" status.
 Then uploads the content to block servers, forwarded to cloud storage.
 After the upload process is completed, mark status to "uploaded" in metadata DB and notify the user/clients.

+Sync steps: Client A finishes uploading files, gets confirmation and notifications are sent to Clients B and C about the changes.
+Client B and C receive metadata changes and download updated chunks.

 ### Downloading Files

 Fetch metadata of the file returned by API server from querying metadata DB.
 Then the client sends request to block servers to download all the blocks and re-construct the file.